 Plastic bags frequently end up in local watersheds, polluting our natural landscapes and negatively impacting the fish and wildlife that depend on clean waterways.
 The plastic bag tax is intended to influence consumer behavior by discouraging consumers from using single-use disposable plastic bags, thereby reducing plastic bag residue in our local streams, rivers and lakes.
 As an added benefit, the revenue collected from the plastic bag tax can help fund pollution reduction and environmental education programs.

-With the adoption of the ordinance on September 14, 2021, the tax will become effective January 1, 2022.
-This follows the timeline defined by the enabling legislation, which says that each local ordinance imposing the tax shall provide for the tax to become effective on the first day of any calendar quarter.
+With the adoption of the ordinance on September 14, 2021, the tax became effective January 1, 2022.
+This followed the timeline defined by the enabling legislation, which says that each local ordinance imposing the tax shall provide for the tax to become effective on the first day of any calendar quarter.
 The county or city shall, at least three months prior to the date the tax is to become effective, provide a certified copy of such ordinance to the Tax Commissioner.

 Tax revenue likely could fund existing litter collection programs, such as the Department of Public Works’ Operation Stream Shield, through which individuals experiencing homelessness are provided a stipend for removing litter from county streams.
 Although technically outside of Fairfax County Government, the County often works with Clean Fairfax, which works on litter prevention efforts, promotes community cleanups and provides educational resources on reducing, reusing and recycling.